Our acts our angels are, or good or ill,

 Karma and rebirth

-Birth seems to be like a lottery: some beings are born into wealth and some are born into poverty.
+Birth seems like a lottery: some beings are born into wealth and some are born into poverty.
 However the conditions of one’s birth are always those destined to provide one with the most suitable opportunity for spiritual growth.

 “Then [if this should happen] this is something that this person has died expecting to see.
 For there is nothing there but what you create yourself.
 And in so believing, so it shall be, for thoughts and beliefs are very strong.” (p.
 117)